 4. Learning can incorporate the arts and sciences.

-In public schools today reading and math are crowding out all the other kinds of learning.
+today reading and math are crowding out all the other kinds of learning.
 Things like making art

 or doing and hands-on science experiments